How Marketing is Strategy and Strategy is Destiny?

-Today the locus of competitive advantage lie outside the firm and the advantage is accumulative -rather than eroding over time as competitors catch up, it grows with experience and knowledge.
+Today the locus of competitive advantage lies outside the firm and the advantage is accumulative -rather than eroding over time as competitors catch up, it grows with experience and knowledge.

-Understanding the customers’ wants and desires, their buying patterns, their socio economic status, the importance they attribute to certain features or the convenience of procuring the product, the price they are willing to pay for it, all these can be the foundation of your strategy.
-In the era of social media and mobility the customer is sending you these signals through their expressions in the social media and ratings on the web.
-Collecting these signals and analyzing them to arrive at your strategy and the next best action can lead to sustainable competitive advantage.
+Understanding the customers’ wants and desires, their buying patterns, their socio-economic status, the importance they attribute to certain features or the convenience of procuring the product, the price they are willing to pay for it, all can be the foundation of your strategy.
+In the era of social media and mobility, the customer is sending you these signals through their expressions in social media and ratings on the web.
+Collecting these signals and analyzing them to arrive at your strategy and the next best action can lead to a sustainable competitive advantage.

-Amazon has a convenience strategy and has adopted the club membership strategy of Costco, so now it is more like Costco than Walmart.
-Be a member of Amazon Prime and you are guaranteed a 2 day delivery at no cost.
+Amazon has a convenience marketing strategy and has adopted the club membership strategy of Costco, so now it is more like Costco than Walmart.
+Be a member of Amazon Prime and you are guaranteed a 2-day delivery at no cost.
 By ensuring that your buying experience is par excellence, and removing the friction of delayed shipments, Amazon has lifelong converts – who are not just couch shoppers but mobile shoppers too.
-These customers are so comfortable with the buying experience at Amazon that they stand in the aisle in Best Buy, Target and Walmart, compare prices and order on Amazon, confident in the knowledge that 2 Day shipping means two day delivery no excuses.
+These customers are so comfortable with the buying experience at Amazon that they stand in the aisle in Best Buy, Target, and Walmart, compare prices, and order on Amazon, confident in the knowledge that 2 Day shipping means two-day delivery no excuses.